 - Blocking ultraviolet (UV) and infrared (IR) light.

-- Protecting against overall strong light.
+- Protecting against overall intense light.

 “[Glass]workers should be made aware that they should avoid prolonged viewing of molten glass radiation emission through inappropriate filters to minimize unanticipated cumulative effect of chronic optical radiation injury on the eye.”
 (Occupational exposure to optical radiation)